Plushtoast/TDE-Roll20-Official/README.md

 ## Notable Features
 * Skills, attributes, liturgies, ceremonies, spells, rituals, weapon tests and many more can be rolled.
+* Integration of the TDE Roll20 compendium
-* Management of inventory with drag and drop and in-depth information on all items.
+* Management of inventory with drag and drop and in-depth information on all items through compendium expansions.
-* Manual modification of rolls and test results.

 ## Official Modules
-As of this moment several compendium expansions are in the making.
-We will inform you as soon as they will be available.
+* Core Expansion (EN/DE)
+* Aventurian Bestiary (EN/DE)
+* Aventurian Armory (EN/DE)

 ## Feedback and improvements
 If there is a problem with the character sheet or any compendium books, please check the issue section [Issues](https://github.com/Plushtoast/TDE-Roll20-Official/issues) and open a new issue for us with as much detail as possible.